Frequently Asked Questions

 Who is an associate for the purposes of the ≥$50,000 third party investment rule?

 Many early stage companies launch with advances from friends, fans and family, before seeking investment from third parties who could be eligible for ESIC incentives.
 Be that as it may, eligibility for the 50 points awarded for independent investment will not arise unless the funding (through share acquisition) was provided at arms length, i.e. not via an associate, as defined by s318 of the ITAA 1936.
-Further anti avoidance measures provide that the provision of the funding cannot be primarily to assist another investor to qualify for the concession (by passing the 100 point test).
+Further anti avoidance measures provide that the provision of the funding cannot be primarily to assist another investor to qualify for the concession (i.e. in order to pass the 100 point test).

 What does TIFESI stand for?